Black box theater: Fringe and festival use

+Music and performance use

+Black box spaces also see success within the music industry.
+These spaces are known to be used to host vocal and instrumental performances, rehearsals, shows, and competitions.

+Staging and layout

 Such spaces are easily built and maintained.
 Black box theaters are usually home to plays or other performances requiring very basic technical arrangements, such as limited set construction.
 Common floor plans include thrust stage, modified thrust stage, and theater in the round.

-Universities and other theater training programs employ the black box theater because the space is versatile and easy to change.
-The black backdrop can encourage the audience to focus on the actors, furthering the benefits.
-Many theater training programs will have both a large proscenium theater, as well as a black box theater.
-Not only does this allow two productions to be mounted simultaneously, but they can also have a large extravagant production in the main stage while having a small experimental show in the black box.